openstack-archive/murano/doc/source/draft/admin-guide/admin_troubleshooting.rst

-Find the ``external_network`` parameter in the *networking* section of murano configuration file and verify that the specified external network does exist through Web UI or by executing the :command:`neutron net-external-list` command.
+Find the ``external_network`` parameter in the *networking* section of murano configuration file and verify that the specified external network does exist through Web UI or by executing the :command:`openstack network list --external` command.

 **Deployment log in the UI contains incomplete reports**